 This pinto bean hummus could also masquerade as “refried” beans – without the refry – but all of the expected flavors are right there.
 All you’d have to do is warm it up prior to eating.
 I served mine at room temperature in a wrap loaded with broccoli slaw, baby kale, sprouts and generous portions of ranch dressing.

-1 15 oz. can pinto beans, rinsed and drained
+- 1 15-ounce can pinto beans, rinsed and drained

-2 cloves garlic, chopped
+- 2 cloves garlic, chopped

-juice of 1 lime
+- juice of 1 lime

-1 tbsp.
+- 2 Tbsp.
 Bragg Liquid Aminos

-1 tsp. cumin
+- 1 tsp. cumin

 - 1/4 tsp. smoked paprika

 - pinch ground black pepper

-handful of cilantro
+- handful of fresh cilantro

 - In a food processor, combine the pinto beans through black pepper and process until smooth.
-Add the cilantro and pulse a few times to chop the cilantro.
+Pour in some vegetable broth or water to achieve the desired consistency.